ex-aws/ex_aws/CONTRIBUTING.md

 The organizational structure of ExAws has been greatly simplified as we move into 1.0.
 Please read this document carefully as it has changed.

+NOTE: ExAws uses tabs instead of spaces.
+Please do not submit PRs with tabs.

 Contributions to ExAws are absolutely appreciated.
 For general bug fixes or other tweaks to existing code, a regular pull request is fine.
 For those who wish to add to the set of APIs supported by ExAws, please consult the rest of this document, as any PRs adding a service are expected to follow the structure defined herein.

 ## Running Tests